James Larkin: Monuments

+A life-sized statue of Larkin is located in Donegall Street Place, Belfast.

 Roads and buildings

 A coastal road in Raheny, north Dublin, is named after him.
 A road in L4 1YQ, Kirkdale, in his home city of Liverpool, just off Scotland Road, is called James Larkin Way.
 James Larkin House, flats in the North Strand of Dublin takes his name.

 Liverpool Irish Festival 2008

 To celebrate Liverpool's year as European Capital of Culture, the Liverpool Irish Festival held a James Larkin Evening at the 'Casa' bar — the dockers' pub in central Liverpool.
 This was attended by Francis Devine who wrote the general history of the trade union movement in Dublin and the formation of SIPTU.
 It was introduced by Liverpool Irishman Marcus Maher, who travelled from Dublin to present a specially commissioned painting by Finbar Coyle to James Larkin's last remaining Liverpool nephew, Tom Larkin.
 The painting reflects on one side Dublin and on the other side the Liver Bird and his home city of Liverpool.